rywndr/js-taskmanager/README.md

 ## ✏️ How It Works:

-- When you're in the mood to edit or delete a task, our try-catch blocks step up to the plate. 🦸
+- When you're in the mood to edit or delete a task, the try-catch blocks got it covered. 🦸

 - If something unexpected happens (like trying to edit a task that doesn't exist), our error-catchers will swoop in to save the day, ensuring a smooth user experience!